Gajalakshmimurali/Module-5B/README.md

 ## Result
 Thus,the program has been executed successfully.

-# # NumPy Program: Find Indices Where Elements in Array x are Greater Than or Equal to Corresponding Elements in Array y
+# 5b.NumPy Program: Find Indices Where Elements in Array x are Greater Than or Equal to Corresponding Elements in Array y

-## 🎯 Aim
+##  Aim
 To write a Python program using **NumPy** that finds the indices where elements in array `x` are greater than or equal to their corresponding elements in array `y`.

-## 🧠 Algorithm
+##  Algorithm
 1. **Import NumPy**: Import the NumPy library.
 2. **Define Arrays**: Define two NumPy arrays, `x` and `y`, with the same shape (i.e., same number of elements).
 3. **Use Boolean Indexing**: